Policy Concepts

 Services can be one of two types: Manual Service or Automated Service.

-• Automated Service Automated Services Icon - This service automatically creates a rule with a specified action (class of service and/or access control), for each device in a particular network resource group.
+- Automated Service - This service automatically creates a rule with a specified action (class of service and/or access control), for each device in a particular network resource group.
 You create a network resource group using a list of IP addresses or an IP subnet, and then associate the group with the Automated service (see How to Create a Network Resource Group for more information).
 Automated rule types include Layer 3 IP Address and IP Socket rules, and Layer 4 IP UDP Port and IP TCP Port rules.

 Services provide a common language that network engineers, information technology administrators, and business managers understand.
 See How to Create a Service for more information.